MicrosoftDocs/PlayReady/Docs/Packaging/content-encryption-modes.md

 ## Signaling the ALGID in the PlayReady Header

 The PlayReady Header is an XML document usually included in the header of a content file or stream.
 It describes the PlayReady attributes needed, for a client to decrypt this content.
 The PlayReady Header has its own specification and versioning.
-Download the specification [here](http://download.microsoft.com/download/2/3/8/238F67D9-1B8B-48D3-AB83-9C00112268B2/PlayReady%20Header%20Object%202015-08-13-FINAL-CL.PDF).
+For more information, see [PlayReady Header Specification](playready-header-specification.md).

 &nbsp;